 The key points to emphasize in this definition are most important, consolidated, and single screen.
 Dashboards, like reports, cover a “particular matter;” but that matter can have any scope.
 Like reports, they can comprise both charts and tables.
 What’s important is that the matter’s most essential details be included on the dashboard, consolidated together, and presented as a whole.
 The goal of a dashboard is to offer a complete overview of a domain.

 But of course, dashboards almost always lead to further questions.
 Why did that number go up?
 Where did this new trend come from?
 The modern BI dashboard, in addition to providing an overview, doubles as a table of contents that links to underlying and related information.
 That information often takes the form of a report.

 How They’re Different

 Dashboards differ from reports in their design, granularity, and volatility.

-Dashboards are designed to be viewed in their entirety on a single screen whereas reports can be any number of pages (or, if viewed digitally, screens) long.
+Dashboards are designed to be viewed in their entirety on a single screen whereas reports can be multiple pages (or, if viewed digitally, screens) long.
 There are, of course, grey areas concerning this rule.
-Some reports can be very brief — a single chart or a single table all one page.
+Some reports can be very brief — a single chart or a single table all on one page.
 Sometimes dashboards take up the full width of a screen but require the viewer to scroll down to see all components.

 Dashboards contain a collection of charts and tables on a range of related topics whereas reports contain charts and tables on a single topic.
 As such, dashboards typically offer a high-level overview of a subject, and reports tend to be more granular and narrow in focus.

 Dashboards are intended to show live information and are therefore often viewed digitally and refreshed at regular intervals with the latest data.
 Reports, by contrast, are usually consumed in a static format, such as a PDF, and are therefore usually run just once.
-Dashboards are therefore great for displaying highly volatile data whereas reports are better for data that doesn’t change as rapidly.
+Dashboards are therefore great for displaying highly volatile data whereas reports are better for detailed data sets that don’t change as rapidly.